MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 - AcceptEULA="FALSE"

 > [!NOTE]
-> If you deploy a version of Office before 16.0.9126.1000, this setting will be applied only if you install with the user's account.
-For those earlier versions of Office, System Center Configuration Manager and other software distribution tools that use the SYSTEM account for installation will not apply the setting.
+> If you deploy a version of Office before Version 1803, this setting will be applied only if you install with the user's account.
+System Center Configuration Manager and other software distribution tools that use the SYSTEM account for installation will not apply the setting.

 ## ExcludeApp element